bkiggen/beepboop/README.md

 * The program replaces 1 with "Boop!"
   * Example Input: 1
-  * Example Output: "Boop!"
+  * Example Output: "Beep!"
+"Boop!"

 * The program replaces numbers divisible by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."
   * Example Input: 3
-  * Example Output: "I'm sorry, Dave.
+  * Example Output: "Beep!"
+"Boop!"
+"I'm sorry, Dave.
 I'm afraid I can't do that."

 ## Support and contact details